 Yes.
 The California Public Utilities Commission authorizes PG&E to collect fees (called public goods charges) from all customers to fund energy efficiency and renewable energy incentive programs.
 PG&E will still collect these fees and SJCE customers can receive these incentives and services.

 All fee and charges are factored into SJCE’s rate setting process so that, in total, customers will still save money compared to PG&E’s rates.
-PG&E charges SJCE customers a Power Charge Indifference Adjustment (PCIA) fee, sometimes called an “exit fee” and a Franchise Fee Surcharge.
+PG&E charges SJCE customers a Power Charge Indifference Adjustment (PCIA) fee, sometimes called an “exit fee,” and a Franchise Fee Surcharge.
 Both are calculated based on the number of kilowatt-hours used each month.
-The PCIA is intended to ensure that SJCE customers pay the difference between what PG&E paid for power already contracted to serve them before to their switch to SJCE, and the current market value of that power.
+The PCIA involves multiple variables and its calculation is overseen by the California Public Utilities Commission (CPUC).
+It is intended to ensure that SJCE customers pay the difference between what PG&E paid for power already contracted to serve them before to their switch to SJCE, and the current market value of that power.
 For most SJCE customers, the PCIA is currently two to three cents per kilowatt-hour, depending on when you switched and whether you are a residential or a commercial customer.
 PG&E assesses other fees such as non-bypassable charges and taxes exactly the same for customers receiving their electric generation service from SJCE or PG&E.

 Yes, you will continue to receive the credit as an SJCE customer.
 You don't need to do anything to receive it; it's automatically applied to your bill.
 Learn more about the California Climate Credit.